nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 #### Find dishes containing a keyword from the list of dishes

-Finds a list of dishes containing a given keyword, if any at all.
+Finds a list of dishes containing a given keyword, if any exists.

 Format: `find_dish <keyword>`

 - The keyword cannot contain any spaces.
 - Only 1 keyword can be entered per find_dish command.

-Example:
+- The find dish command returns dishes that has words in its description matching the whole keyword, or has words that that contains the keyword as a substring.

+Example 1:

-Supposed we have the following list of dishes:
+Suppose we have the following list of dishes:

 ```
 1. McSpicy Burger; $8.99; [tomatoes, chicken fillet, cheese, bread with sesame seeds]